James Franco: I'll admit, I did sleep with students

 Speaking on SiriusXM's The Jess Cagle Podcast, he said he "did sleep with students" while teaching, but admits that he should not have done it.

-When asked about the influence of his fame and status on the students, Franco said: "At the time my thinking was, if it's consensual, OK."
+When challenged about the influence of his fame and status on the students, Franco responded: "At the time my thinking was, if it's consensual, OK."

 The 43-year-old agreed to pay $2.2m (£1.6m) in July after being sued for engaging in "sexually-charged behaviour towards female students".